GKAT-NeurIPS2021/GKAT-Experiments/RealDataset_SocialChemical/README.md

 ## Summary

+We reused the framework mentioned in the following paper in this part.

 The library includes data and scripts to reproduce the experiments reported in the paper.

 #### If you happen to use or modify this code, please remember to cite our paper: